ory/docs/docs/oathkeeper/pipeline/authz.md

 ## `keto_engine_acp_ory`

-This authorizer uses the ORY Keto API to carry out access control using "ORY-flavored" Access Control Policies.
-The conventions used in the ORY Keto project are located on [GitHub ORY Keto](https://github.com/ory/keto) for consultation prior to using this authorizer.
+This authorizer uses the Ory Keto API to carry out access control using "Ory-flavored" Access Control Policies.
+The conventions used in the Ory Keto project are located on [GitHub Ory Keto](https://github.com/ory/keto) for consultation prior to using this authorizer.

 ### `keto_engine_acp_ory` Configuration

-- `base_url` (string, required) - The base URL of ORY Keto, typically something like `https://hostname:port/`
+- `base_url` (string, required) - The base URL of Ory Keto, typically something like `https://hostname:port/`
 - `required_action` (string, required) - See section below.
 - `required_resource` (string, required) - See section below.